Back To Top

 Difficult to fold without support

 NordicTrack has made a name for itself with fitness center-quality machines for home workouts.
 The NordicTrack RW900 continues that tradition, blending studio-style classes with a comfortable, easy-to-use machine.
-The company's equipment can be on the large side, but we were relieved when we tried folding it into a neat, easily storable machine.
+The company's equipment can be on the large side, but we were relieved when we found it folded into a neat, easily storable machine.

 It also integrates with the iFit virtual workout platform, which works with various fitness equipment, including treadmills, ellipticals, and even some adjustable dumbbells.
 We tried—and enjoyed—a variety of classes, from advanced high-intensity sessions to beginner-friendly introductory programs and virtual outdoor journeys filmed at various locations worldwide.

-But the digital platform would be nothing without high-quality hardware to back it up.
-We liked that the thick, ergonomic handle was easy to grip during our workouts, the dual air and magnetic resistance system was relatively quiet, and even auto-adjusts during streamed workouts.
+We liked that the thick, ergonomic handle was easy to grip during our workouts, the dual air and magnetic resistance system was relatively quiet, and auto-adjusts during streamed workouts.
 There's no power switch, but that doesn't stop the NordicTrack RW900 from being one of the best home rowing machines right now.

 Echelon Smart Rower rowing machine folded for storage